-- His/her temperature is below 100.4 degrees Fahrenheit for at least 24 hours without fever-reducing medication, such as ibuprofen or acetaminophen. - An infection has been diagnosed and the child has been on antibiotics for at least 24 hours. - It has been at least 24 hours since the last episode of vomiting or diarrhea. - Nasal discharge is not thick or discolored. - Any rash has subsided, or a physician has provided written notice that it is not contagious. - Head lice have been treated and there are no signs of nits. - Ringworm has been treated and covered.
+- His/her temperature is below 100.4 degrees Fahrenheit for at least 24 hours without feverreducing medication, such as ibuprofen or acetaminophen. - A bacterial infection has been diagnosed and the child has been on antibiotics for at least 24 hours (if specified). - It has been at least 24 hours since the last episode of vomiting or diarrhea. - Nasal discharge is not thick or discolored. - Any rash has subsided, or a physician has provided written notice that it is not contagious. - Head lice have been treated. - Ringworm has been treated and covered.